 I remember my first triathlon like it was yesterday, read more here.
-Though trial and error 25 years ago and now with the abundance of resources, I learned what works for me and share the following tips to help ease your anxiety and prepare you for possible set backs, situations that are of your control, to gain confidence and establish familiarity
+Through trial and error 25 years ago and now with the abundance of resources, I learned what works for me and share the following tips to help ease your anxiety and prepare you for possible setbacks, situations that are of your control, to gain confidence and establish familiarity

 Race Week Preparation

 - Focus on how far you have come by review your weeks and months of training

 - Write out your race plan based on your training and SMART goals.